Pay attention to the mistakes of others when it comes to midlife health and fitness. There isn’t enough time in life to make them all yourself.

 We cannot in the best interest of our health, mold our body to look like someone else’s or even our own from 10-15 years earlier.
 Doing so can be costly to our health both physically and psychologically.
 It can also lead to a lack of self-respect.

 When I was very lean my shoulders were remarkably shaped, and veins popped out over my biceps and abs.
 At the time I thought those were signs of health and aesthetics.
 But those things came at a cost.
 I was chronically exhausted.
 Post-workout soreness was present seven days a week, and I was frequently cranky.
-Every bite of food required a mathematical calculation.
+Every bite of food was met with anxiety.

 I was not fun to be around, and my family suffered the consequences.
 I had guilt and feelings of failure if my workouts were less than 60 minutes and (90 on leg days)